 As a fundraiser and money investor, filia works to spread the idea of feminist-oriented philanthropy and to develop this benefactor culture in Germany.

 As part of our operational activities, we ensure that funds that filia uses or acquires from third parties, benefit other women’s organizations (regranting share).
 With these shares, we focus on topics that are strategically important to the foundation: Girls empowerment, intergenerational dialogue, transnational exchange, climate change, only to name a few.

 As a foundation, our mission is to provide and transform funds into activities by women and girls for women and girls.
 With the model of the community foundation, the foundation has structurally responded to this need: It is designed for a growing community that invests capital and ideas so that women can gain more power and influence.
 In this sense, filia defines itself as a daughter of the women’s movement.

-- In 2017-2021, intending to encourage participation and freedom from violence, filia promotes the topics of climate change and gender justice (in the Global South), women* and Refuge, intergenerational dialogues.
+- In 2017-2023, intending to encourage participation and freedom from violence, filia promotes the topics of climate change and gender justice (in the Global South), women and refuge, intergenerational dialogues.

-- Within the Girls’ Advisory Council, girls* and young women* organize themselves and take responsibility.
-They are increasingly involved in the decision-making processes of the Foundation.
+- Within the Girls’ Advisory Council, girls and young women organize themselves and take responsibility.
+They are increasingly involved in the decision-making processes of the fund.